wkorando/spring-appsody-codewind-quicklab/README.md

 # Spring Appsody Codewind Quicklab

-Organizations are moving to the cloud and that is creating a lot of demand for developers to learn new technologies.
-Creating a "Cloud Native" application requires developers to learn about containers (e.g. Docker) and platforms like Kubernetes.
-These are very complex technologies, so what are developers to do while still needing to develop applications that deliver business value?
+Moving workloads to the cloud introduces a steep learning curve for developers accustomed to traditional web application developmenr.
+Cloud-native applications are usually containerized (either Docker or OCI containers) and are run on orchestrated platforms like Kubernetes.
+These are complex technologies that bring big changes to the development workflow.
+Can this be simplified?
+Can developers create cloud-native applicatioons and deploy them to Kubernetes without climbing the mountainous learning curve?

-In this quicklab we will take a look at a Appsody and Codewind and how they can help developers be more productive.
-Appsody is a command line to for creating, building, and deploying cloud native applications.
-Eclipse Codewind is a IDE plugin that integrates with your existing workflow allowing you to develop cloud native applications just like how you were building applications before.
+In this quicklab we will take a look at a Appsody and Codewind, two technologies that simplify development of containerized cloud-native appplications.
+Appsody provides self-contained stacks for creating, building, and deploying cloud-native applications in a consistent and customized way for teams and organizations.
+Eclipse Codewind is an IDE plugin that allows you to work with containerized applications in a familiar way.

-Appsody and Codewind allow developers to start building cloud native applications like an expert without having to be an expert in all the cloud native technologies.
+Appsody and Codewind allow developers to start building cloud-native applications like an expert without having to be an expert in all the cloud-native technologies.

 ## Prerequistes

-Only needed if running steps on own machine
+If you're running this lab on your own laptop, we need to pre-install some tools.

 <details>
   <summary>Click to expand</summary>

 ### Configure Local System

-This quicklab will require several command-line tools to be completed, you will need to have all the following installed.
-It is also generally recommended to have the most recent versions of these tools:
+This quicklab requires the following tools:

 1. Install Docker
 2. Install minikube
 3. Install Appsody
 4. Install VS Code
-5. Install codewind extension
+5. Install VS Code codewind extension
-6. Install java extension
+6. Install VS Code java extension

+We recommend working with the latest available version of each.

 </details>

 ## Getting Familiar with Appsody

-[Appsody](https://appsody.dev/) is a command-line interface for creating, building, and deploying cloud native projects.
+[Appsody](https://appsody.dev/) is a command-line interface for creating, building, and deploying cloud-native projects.
 Let's look at how to use Appsody to initialize a Spring Boot project.

-Appsody uses a concept called "stacks" that are templates to define how a project should be initialized, how it's Docker image should be built, and define how it should be deployed on a kubernetes cluster.
+Appsody uses a concept called "stacks".
+The appsody CLI defines a few simple commands that work with defined stacks to create, run, test, debug, build, and deploy applications to Kubernetes.
 To view available stacks run the following command:

 ```
 $ appsody list